danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-25-menu-gets-incorrect-separator-line-in-lists.md

     var body: some View {
         List {
             button

             Menu("Test") {
                 button
                 button
             }
-            .menuStyle(ListMenuStyle(icon))
+            .menuStyle(list(icon))

             button
-        }.buttonStyle(.plain)
         }
+        .buttonStyle(.plain)
+    }

     var button: some View {
-        Button {} label: { label }
+        Button {
-    }

-    var icon: some View {
-        Circle().fill(.red)
-    }
+            print("Tapped")

-    var label: some View {
+        } label: {
             Label {
                 Text("Test")
             } icon: {
                 icon
             }
         }
     }

+    var icon: some View {
+        Circle().fill(.red)
+    }
+}
 ```

-This works great!
-If we run this app, we can now use the menu style with custom icon views:
+If we run this, we can see it works great, although it would be nice to be able to apply it like the button style.
+But since the menu style defined the icon, that's not possible:

 ![A menu with a correct separator line and custom icon view]({{page.assets}}dots.jpg){:width="350px"}

 I have yet to find out how to make a convenience `.list` builder for the generic view, but it should just involve finding the correct generic constraint to apply to the extension.

-Important: When using this menu style, just keep in mind that you must only use a text title for the menu.
+When using this menu style, keep in mind that you must only use a text title for the menu.
 If you apply a label with an icon, the entire label will be used and start at the separator line:

 ![An image showing how incorrect things become when using a label on the menu]({{page.assets}}label.jpg)

 However, if we just stick with a text title and the menu style, things seems to work great.

-Thanks a bunch to [@JimmyDev]({{page.jimmy}}) for finding a workaround to this strange behavior that I think should be considered a bug.
+Thanks a bunch to [@JimmyDev]({{page.jimmy}}) for finding a workaround to this strange behavior that I think should be considered a SwiftUI bug.

 ## Conclusion

-After playing with this some more, I think I will use a `DisclosureGroup` instead of a `Menu` in my apps, since a disclosure group uses an arrow to indicate that there are more actions, which I find works better.
+After playing with this some more, I think I will use a `DisclosureGroup` instead of a `Menu` in my apps, since it uses an arrow indicator that I find works better.

-Since I think this strange separator behavior is actually a bug that may be fixed in iOS 17, I will not add this menu style to [SwiftUIKit]({{project.url}}) until I use it in my own apps.
-Until then, you can just copy the code above.

-If you find this topic/bug interesting and find any more information about it, please share your findings.